NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v104.
+Adding the histograms per trigger to compare the PFJet500 results.
+Running 2024F and 2024E.
+// v103.
+Process Winter24MGV14 PU reweighting for a single trigger 2024F PFJet500.
+// v102.
+Process Winter24MGV14 without smearing either SF.
+Rho, nTrueInt, NPV, NPV_Good included.
+//	 The new histograms are included in a separated folder called do_PUProfiles.
 // v101.
 Process Winter24MGV14 without smearing.
 Winter24PU applied for 2024F.
 // v100.Process Winter24MGV14 without smearing to compare the processing time.
 Winter24MGv14 PU.
 // v99.
 Process 2024G with the new JSON file: Cert_Collisions2024_378981_385194_Golden.json, Collisions24_13p6TeV_378981_385568_DCSOnly_TkPx.json.